donote/nmt-seq2seq/README.md

 ### Bug report
-If you find any bugs, please feel free to send an email to zeweichu@gmail.com , I will try to be responsive!
+If you find any bugs, please feel free to send an email to zeweichu@gmail.com or donote@163.com , I will try to be responsive!